-- 16.1 The following may not become or continue as a member of the Council of Governors: - 16.1.1. a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 16.1.2. a person who has made a composition or arrangement with, or granted a trust deed for, his/her creditors and has not been discharged in respect of it; - 16.1.3. a person who within the preceding five years has been convicted in the British Isles or elsewhere of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him/her. - 16.2 Further provisions as to the circumstances in which an individual may not become or continue as a member of the Council of Governors are set out in Annex 6. - 16.3 The Constitution is to make provision for the removal of Governors.
+- 16.1 The following may not become or continue as a member of the Council of Governors: - 16.1.1. a person who has been made bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 16.1.2. a person in relation to whom a moratorium period under a debt relief order applies (under Part 7A of the Insolvency Act 1986); - 16.1.3. a person who has made a composition or arrangement with, or granted a trust deed for, his/her creditors and has not been discharged in respect of it; - 16.1.4. a person who within the preceding five years has been convicted in the British Isles or elsewhere of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him/her. - 16.2 Further provisions as to the circumstances in which an individual may not become or continue as a member of the Council of Governors are set out in Annex 6.

+16.3 The Constitution is to make provision for the removal of Governors.
 Such provision is set out in Annex 6.